General Info – summary

 SA Tree No. 521.

 Family: Thymelaeaceae (Fibre-Bark and Gonna Family) contain about 50 genera and about 900 species.
 The 9 genera are mainly African and some Australian, with 192 species in southern Africa.
 Plants are mainly shrubs or small trees.
 Stems and branches have fibrous bark.
 The small, simple and entire Leaves lack teeth, are opposite or alternate and lack stipules.
 Lateral veins are close and parallel.
 Flowers are bisexual, usually regular and mostly insect pollinated.
 The Calyx is tubular or funnel-shaped and the Petals are well developed or reduced to small fleshy glands or absent.
 Stamens are usually equal to or twice the number of calyx lobes.
 The Anthers have 2 pollen sacs that open by lengthwise slits.
 Filaments are sessile or are short and thread-like.
 The superior Ovary has up to 2 locules – each with a single Ovule.
+Fruit is a berry or capsule.

 Conservation: National Status: L C. (Least Concern).
 Assessment 2005 (W. Foden and L. Potter).
 Bark harvesting may become a serious problem.